 Premiums vary between states as a result of differing stamp duty rates, however our minimum Total Premiums for Professional Indemnity ($1M cover) start from $1,064 (incl.
 GST).

-From a compliance prespective and your own protection you should have a minimum level of Professional Indemnity(PI) insurance.
+From a compliance perspective and for your own protection you should have a minimum level of Professional Indemnity(PI) insurance.
 In the event that the services you provide for a client lead to a claim against that client they will generally look at claiming against the provider.
 PI insurance will protect you in the event that this occurs.

-If the policy can't be issued immediately because we require further information, we will contact you generally the same day.
+If the policy can't be issued immediately because we require further information, we will contact you generally on the same day.

-Approximately one month prior to the renewal of your policy you will receive a renewal reminder with a link that will allow you to review your previous years cover and renew the policy even quicker!
+Approximately one month prior to the renewal of your policy you will receive a renewal reminder email with a link that will allow you to review your previous years cover and renew the policy even quicker!

 * We have minimized the number of referral situations so that most applications will be automatically accepted.
-However if for example you have prior claims we will contact you to facilitate completion of your application personally with the Insurer.
+However, if for example you have prior claims we will contact you to facilitate completion of your application personally with the Insurer.